-Swelling may be managed with medicines that help remove fluids from the body (diuretics).
+Swelling and other symptoms of heart failure may be managed with medicines that help remove fluids from the body (diuretics).

 Some people may be able to have surgery to repair or replace the tricuspid valve.
-Surgery is usually done as part of another procedure.
+Surgery is most often done as part of another procedure.

 Treatment of certain conditions may correct this disorder.
 These include: